Notes on the differentiation of quasi-convex functions

-With the radius $r$ small, these contact points $x$, where graph$(\vf)$ touches graph$(u)$, should occur in the interior of $X$.
-The basic estimate is given in the following lemma.
+If $v$ belongs to the interior of $X$ and the radius $r$ is small, these contact points $x$, where graph$(\vf)$ touches graph$(u)$, should occur in the interior of $X$.
+The basic estimate proving this is given in the following lemma.
 Let ${\rm Osc}_X(u) \equiv \sup_X u-\inf_X u$ denote the oscillation of $u$ on $X$.
 Note that ${\rm Osc}_X(u) <\infty$ if and only if $u$ is bounded below, since $u$ is upper semi-continuous.
 Finite oscillation must be assumed in order for the estimate to have content.

 \Lemma{\DD.1} {\sl If $x\in \cc(u, X, \smfrac 1r I, v)$, then }

 \pf Since the graph of $\vf$ lies above the graph of $u$ and $\vf(x) = u(x)$, the change in $\vf$ from $v$ to $x$, which equals $\vf(x) -\vf(v) = {1\over 2r}|x-v|^2$, is $\leq$ the change $u(x)-u(v)$, which is $\leq$ Osc$_X(u)$.